DavidUdell/feature-circuits/README.md

 ## Installation and Use

 > [!WARNING]
-> Note that you'll need either an H100 GPU or an A100 80GB.
+> You'll need either an H100 GPU or an A100 80GB.

 ```
 pip install -r requirements.txt